Mobile menu

 Just log into your MySwisscare account and under the tab "finance" you can choose to pay your insurance premium by credit card.
 After a few seconds, you will be able to download your insurance policy.

-• How do I cancel my insurance
+• How do I cancel my insurance?

 Leaving Switzerland